-The average interest rate on new deposits with an agreed maturity of over 2 years decreased, year on year, by 0.5 pp to 2.3% p.a., but this category's share of the total stock of deposits with an agreed maturity remained minuscule.
-The average interest rate on new NFC deposits with an agreed maturity of 1 to 2 years was 1.5 pp lower year on year at 2.3% p.a., and there was also a decrease in the average interest rate on new deposits with an agreed maturity of up to 1 year, which went down by 1.5 pp year-on-year to 2.2% p.a.
+The average interest rate on new deposits with an agreed maturity of over 2 years decreased year on year by 0.8 pp to 2.2% p.a., but this category's share of total deposits with an agreed maturity remained extremely small.
+The average interest rate on new NFC deposits with an agreed maturity of 1 to 2 years was 1.8 pp lower year on year at 1.9% p.a., and the average interest rate on new deposits with an agreed maturity of up to 1 year also fell by 1.6 pp year-on-year to 1.9% p.a.
 This category of deposits is the most significant in volume terms: it represents 99.9% of the total volume of new NFC deposits with an agreed maturity.